murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ### Guard
 **Guard** (GD) represents your ability and capacity to avoid actual harm.
 When you are attacked and you are in a position where you could defend yourself to avoid harm, damage gets taken off your Guard before it lowers the appropriate Quality.

-If this means the damage is fully absorbed by your Guard and no Quality Loss has been taken, you've not taken any actual wounds: you've managed to protect yourself against it.
+If an attack fails to reduce your Guard to 0, you've not taken any actual wounds: you've managed to protect yourself against it.

 You determine your max GD by rolling 1d6.
-GD is recovered quickly: resting for a short time restores it back to full.
+GD is recovered quickly: resting for a short time after a fight restores it back to full.

-During play, your max GD can increase by taking **Scars** in combat.
+During play, your max GD can increase if you suffer a **Scar** in combat.

 ### Inventory